ntustison/Histograms/Text/methods2.md

 ### Harvard Dataverse cohort

-In addition to these data acquired at the University of Virginia, we also processed a publicly available lung dataset [@He_dataverse:2018] available at the Harvard Dataverse and detailed in [@He:2019aa].
+In addition to the data acquired at the University of Virginia, we also processed a publicly available lung dataset [@He_dataverse:2018] available at the Harvard Dataverse and detailed in [@He:2019aa].
 These data comprised the original 129Xe acquisitions from 29 subjects (10 healthy controls